zahra-zarrabi/Human_Parsing/README.md

 # Human_Parsing

-You can run extractor_train.ipynb file for both training
+You can run extractor_train.ipynb file for training